bbulkow/FastLED-idf/README.md

 Essentially, if you have the Driver turned on, you shouldn't use the direct mode, and if you want to use the direct mode, you should turn off the driver.

+I have not yet validated if this library correctly uses RMT.

 No extra commands in `menuconfig` seem necessary.

+# async mode

+The right way to use a system like this is with some form of async mode, where the CPU is loading and managing the RMT buffer(s), but then goes off to do other works while that's happening.
+This would allow much better multi-channel work, because the CPU could fill one channel, then go off and fill the next channel, etc. For that, you'd have to use the LastLED async interfaces.

+Why do you want to use multiple channels?
+Apply the FadeCandy algos.
+The reason the fadecandy is teh awesome is it applies "temporal anti-aliasing", which is to say, it always drives the LEDs at full speed, and when it's trying to display a certain color, it actually displays a blend of other colors.
+This allows far more resolution than the underlying LED hardware might be capable of.

+However, it means you need to drive lots of bytes all the time.
+The fadecandy appears to drive 400Khz across its 64-led maximum strings _all the time_.
+If we did that with this system, one core would drive one string.
+Sure, we've got two cores, but that's not very fun.

+With an async system, you can drive as many strings as you want in parallel, and let RMT loose.
+There are only 8 RMT channels, so you can at least get up to the capacity of a single FadeCandy.

+Still - imagine the possibilities.
+If you're not applying temporal dithering, you can at least have a ton more parallel strings.
+Instead of being limited to about 1k LEDs saturating an entire core at 30fps with no "temporal dithering", you might be able to get upward of 4k or 8k ( to be measured ).

+In order to do this in the happiest way, you'd like to use FastLED's coordination systems.
+You'd like an async call to complete using a C feature, to take mutexes because it might be interrupting with the scheduler, or to put a message on one of the message queues for service.
+Doing all that would be a major expansion of the FastLED interface and would diverge from the "published spec".

 # A bit about esp-idf